Kidney cancer research

 The SUCCINCT trial is looking at combining the TKI drug sunitinib (Sutent) with GC chemotherapy for transitional cell cancer of the lining of the bladder, the pelvis of the kidney, or the tube that links the two (the ureter).
 The trial is for people whose cancer is locally advanced or has spread to another part of their body.
 It aims to find out whether adding Sutent to GC chemotherapy works better than GC chemotherapy alone and to find out which side effects it causes.

 The STAR trial is comparing 2 ways of taking sunitinib for advanced kidney cancer.
-We know from research that for some cancers the side effects of drugs may be reduced by stopping and starting the treatment, without affecting how well the drug works.
+We know from research that for some cancers stopping and starting the treatment can reduce the side effects without affecting how well the drug works.
 In this trial, researchers want to compare taking sunitinib continuously with having planned treatment breaks.

-The PISCES trial is comparing sunitinib with a tyrosine kinase inhibitor called pazopanib (Votrient) as a first treatment for kidney cancer that has spread.
 The PANTHER trial is looking at pazopanib before surgery for kidney cancer that has spread to another part of the body.
 The researchers want to find out if there is a benefit to starting pazopanib before surgery and whether it causes any problems if you have pazopanib before surgery.
 Another trial is looking at pazopanib after surgery for kidney cancer.
 The researchers want to find out if giving pazopanib after surgery stops kidney cancer from coming back or delays its return and helps people stay free of cancer for longer.
-The PRINCIPAL study and the Pazo2 study are looking to see how well pazopanib works for advanced kidney cancer and how it affects quality of life.

 The A-Predict trial is looking at the TKI axitinib for renal cell cancer that has spread.
 The researchers aim to find out if axitinib helps treat people with advanced kidney cancer who have not had surgery and to learn more about the side effects.